ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 - [ ] [Data Department Mission, Vision, and Values](https://github.com/ccao-data/wiki/blob/master/Handbook/Mission-Vision-Values.md) - Outlines the principles and goals of the department
 - [ ] [Data Department Resources Page](https://github.com/ccao-data/wiki/blob/master/Handbook/Resources.md) - Read everything marked with a :exclamation:.
 You can skip *R for Data Science* and *Select Star SQL* if you're already proficient in R/SQL.
 - [ ] [Data Department Glossary](https://github.com/ccao-data/wiki/blob/master/Handbook/Glossary.md) - The CCAO uses a lot of assessment- and office-specific jargon.
 Read through this glossary to get acquainted with some of the terms.
 - [ ] [Data Department Data Catalog](https://ccao-data.github.io/data-architecture) - Architecture overview and database documentation for all Data Department assets.
-Read through the landing page and explore the data catalog a bit.
+Spend an hour or so reading through the landing page and exploring the data catalog a bit.

 Additionally, take a moment to visit the [internal org-level README](https://github.com/ccao-data?view_as=member) and investigate the listed services.
 We highly recommend you use this page as your entrypoint to all work at the CCAO.